Proposal Submission Procedures

 Can someone provide edits?

 The Research & Technology Transfer’s Proposal Manager edits proposals for persuasive language, length, grammar, and compliance.
-Send your draft at least 1 week prior to submission.
+Contact the Proposal Manager at least one week prior to your submission deadline to inquire about assistance.